-That all changed in 2013 when new rules came into force to govern surcharging.
 In this blog, we’ll look at how we got to the point where surcharge required legislation and discuss whether merchants can levy debit card surcharges under the new rules.

 To prepare for the changes, we recommend you compare the merchant service deals on offer.
 Most people can save up to 40% on their current payment processing fees.
 So, jump over to our comparison engine and see what’s on offer today!

 Okay, before we dig into the nitty gritty of surcharge legality, it’s probably a worthwhile working out a solid definition of what a surcharge actually is.

 A surcharge is defined as: